Iowa County Fair Review

 The most popular rides this year were the Bullet and the Tilt-a-Whirl.
 The best places to eat were the cheese curds stand, and Jose’s food truck.
 Additional fan favorites of food choices were french fries, cotton candy, and funnel cakes.
 Some events that were held at the grandstands were the Wilmra Lawnmower Races, Tristate Truck and Tractor Pullers, and the most popular Demolition Derby.
 This year, the Iowa County Fair held two new grandstand events, Bullriding, and Calf roping rodeos.
 When looking at the grandstand capacity, it is very obvious that the Demolition Derby is the event that fills the bleachers up.

-Aly Jones is a freshman and first-year member of the Pointer Media staff.
-She hopes to be a photographer for sporting events and other related school events....
+Sophmore Aly Jones is a second-year member of the Pointer Media team.
+She is looking forward to an exciting school year.